weblicht/curb/components/GenericForms/README.md

 ## Recipe

-You create a `Form` with three callbacks:
+You create a `Form` and give it three callbacks:

    - `validator`, which will receive the unvalidated form data
    - `submitTo`, which will receive the validated form data
    - `errorsTo`, which will receive any validation errors

-When the form is submitted, an object containing the form data is first passed to a validator callback.
+When the form is submitted, an object containing the form data is first passed to the validator callback.
 The validator should return an object to be passed to the submitTo callback, or raise a ValidationError, which will be passed to the errorsTo callback.